Skip to main content

 Knowing the various steps in the process to becoming a mammo tech can help you determine whether this is a path you want to take.
 Working in this profession requires didactic learning and hands-on training as well as certification.
 Then, you need to continue gaining experience and continuing education credits to continue practicing in this field.
 A training program can guide your initial journey to becoming this type of radiological technologist.
 Then, once you are in the field, you can support patients in their preventive healthcare and diagnostics.

 Start your journey toward becoming a mammography technologist by enrolling in an MTMI mammography training course.
 MTMI programs are taught by experts with national reputations in their fields and cover every modality.
-Our cross-training courses, offered in the classroom as well as via webinars, prepare you for registry exams and take your career to the next level.
+Our cross-training courses, offered in-class, through live webinars, and as online self-paced options, are designed to prepare you for registry exams and advance your career to the next level.
 Check out our full catalog of programs or contact us with questions today!

 Wave